jeff-k/bio-seq/README.md

 * benchmarking
 * clever bit twiddling hacks for stuff like converting from `u8` to 2-bit representation
-* macros for defining alphabet bit strings more concisely
+* macros for defining alphabet codecs more concisely